German Armed Forces casualties in Afghanistan: Controversy

 The number of casualties caused public outcry in Germany as it was highest figure of all deployments abroad that the German army since World War II.
 Participation in the ISAF marks the first time since World War II that German ground troops have fought an organized enemy.
-Prior to 2002, the Bundeswehr had sustained only 5-7 deaths connected to hostile activity, including their first peacekeeping death, a army medic with United Nations troops in Cambodia who was killed in 1993.
+Prior to 2002, the Bundeswehr had sustained only 5-7 deaths connected to hostile activity, including their first peacekeeping death, an army medic with United Nations troops in Cambodia who was killed in 1993.

 As a direct result of the number of deaths, German Federal Minister of Defence, Franz Josef Jung, presented plans to establish a central memorial for fallen soldiers in Berlin on June 17, 2007.
 Furthermore, the Bundeswehr has unveiled a new order which is to honour acts of heroism achieved in deployments abroad: the Cross of Honour for Bravery.

 An incident that occurred on June 26, 2005, which was at first declared an accident by the Cabinet of Germany turned out to have been an attack with a remote-controlled device.

-A anonymous soldier, a staff sergeant, was found dead in his barracks in Mazar-i-Sharif.
+An anonymous soldier, a staff sergeant, was found dead in his barracks in Mazar-i-Sharif.
 German officials classified the incident as a suicide.

 In a statement published on February 2, 2008, Herr Jung mentioned a number of 26 German soldiers who had been killed in Afghanistan.

 In a 2010 interview, Special Forces Command (KSK) commander Hans-Christoph Ammon said that no KSK soldiers had so far been killed in action.
 However, a press release from the US European Command confirmed that at least one KSK soldier was wounded in action in Afghanistan sometime between June and October 2005.